Skip to the main content.

 Reduced Vendor Lock-in

-Our open technology and business model allows customers to utilize technology that is appropriate for the application, not the vendor
+Our open technology and business model allows customers, not vendors, to utilize appropriate technology for the application.

 LYNX MOSA.IC WHITE PAPER